jonyeung/Ezra-React-DevTest/README.md

 ## Notes

 - Updating members works for new members I added but will not work on pre-existing members in the DB
-- Overall not too difficult but I got stumped on certain parts due to my unfamiliarity with React
+- Overall not too difficult but I got stumped on certain parts due to my unfamiliarity with React (chose React due to not being familiar with Angular or Vue)
+- Spent ~6 hours (coding and debugging time)
+- Did not where to run the SQL script to reset the DB